brionac/csv2array/README.md

-Parse .csv To array.
+Using in Node.js, parse csv file to array.
 Surport GBK.

 How to use: